 Shiva Balaghi, Visiting Assistant Professor 2012-14, is a cultural historian of the Middle East, who teaches in the Departments of History and History of Art and Architecture at Brown University as the Laya Khadjavi Visiting Professor of Iranian Studies.
 Balaghi is a Contributing Editor of Jadaliyya and a Trustee of the American Institute of Iranian Studies.
 Her books include Saddam Hussein: A Biography (2005); Picturing Iran: Art, Society, and Revolution (co-edited, 2002); and Reconstructing Gender in the Middle East (Co-edited, 1994).
 Balaghi has published widely on Iranian visual culture and contemporary Islamic Art.
 She is currently completing a book on knowledge and power in Iran.
 Before coming to Brown, she was Associate Director of the Kevorkian Center for Near Eastern Studies at NYU for a decade.
 She has taught at the University of Vermont and the University of Michigan.

 Palmira Brummett, Visiting Professor 2011-16, received her Ph.D. from the University of Chicago in Middle Eastern History and Islamic Studies.
-She is a historian of the Ottoman empire and the Mediterranean world whose work focuses on the rhetorics and genres of cross-cultural encounter.
-Current projects include completing a monograph on early modern mapping of the Ottoman empire in text and image, and launching another on the flow of culture, information, and people in the early modern Ottoman Adriatic.
-In classes ranging from The Ottomans and Europe, to Women in the Islamic Middle East, to The U.S. and the Middle East: Image and Imperialism, she explores textual and visual imagery to examine the layering of history, and the ways in which peoples envision themselves and their neighbors (near and distant).
-Her published work includes Image and Imperialism in the Ottoman Revolutionary Press, 1908-1911, S.U.N.Y.
+She is a historian of the Ottoman empire and the Mediterranean world whose work focuses on the rhetorics, genres (and genders) of cross-cultural encounter.
+Current projects include work on the flow of culture, information, and people in the Ottoman Adriatic; early modern mapping; and the ways in which the Ottoman female was narrated and visualized in the early modern imagination.
+Her most recent monograph, Mapping the Ottomans: Sovereignty, Territory, and Identity, is due out from Cambridge University Press in 2015.Other published work includes Image and Imperialism in the Ottoman Revolutionary Press, 1908-1911, S.U.N.Y.
 Press, 2000; Ottoman Seapower and Levantine Diplomacy in the Age of Discovery, S.U.N.Y.
 Press, 1994; an edited volume, The 'Book' of Travels: Genre, Ethnology and Pilgrimage, 1250-1700, Brill, 2009; multiple publications in the field of world history; and numerous articles.
+In classes ranging from The Ottomans and Europe, to Women in the Islamic Middle East, to The U.S. and the Middle East: Image and Imperialism, Brummett explores textual and visual imagery to examine the layering of history, and the ways in which peoples envision themselves and their neighbors (near and distant).

-Amy Turner Bushnell, Adjunct Associate Professor and JCBL Invited Research Scholar, to 2014.
+Amy Turner Bushnell, Adjunct Associate Professor and JCBL Researcher-in-Residence, to 2017.

-Jack P. Greene, Adjunct Professor and JCBL Invited Research Scholar, to 2014.
+Jack P. Greene, Adjunct Professor and JCBL Researcher-in-Residence, to 2017.

-Jane Lancaster, Visiting Assistant Professor and JCB Scholar in Residence 2009-14 , received her PhD in history from Brown University.
+Jane Lancaster, Visiting Assistant Professor, received her PhD in history from Brown University.
 Interested in women and gender she has published a biography: Making Time, Lillian Moller Gilbreth, a Life Beyond Cheaper by the Dozen (Northeastern, 2004), which won a Popular Culture Association book prize; an institutional history: Inquire Within: A Social History of the Providence Athenaeum Since 1753 (2003), and an annotated edition of Emily Post's only travel book By Motor to the Golden Gate (McFarland 2005).
 She has also published many articles on local history, including work on African American activists and artists, Victorian gymnasts, militiamen and philanthropic organizations.
 Her work on a group of teenage girl diarists from the Early Republic led to an award from the American Association for State and Local History.
 She is currently completing a biography of the notorious Madame Jumel, and writing a new history of Brown University.

 Dr. More currently serves as trustee of the Weeks Medical Center (Lancaster NH), the President's Council at Plymouth State University (Plymouth NH), the Advisory Council of the Museum of the White Mountains Plymouth State University, the Outreach committee for the Society for the Protection of New Hampshire Forests (Concord NH), and the National Council at Strawbery Banke Museum (Portsmouth NH).

-Jeremy Mumford, Visiting Assistant Professor 2013-16, works on colonial Latin American history and the comparative history of Native Americans.
+Jeremy Mumford, Lecturer in History, works on colonial Latin American history and the comparative history of Native Americans.
+He is the organizer of the Andean Project, a lecture series and seminar on Andean history and culture.
 After earning his Ph.D. from Yale he was a member of the Michigan Society of Fellows and Assistant Professor of History at the University of Mississippi.
 His book, Vertical Empire: The General Resettlement of Indians in the Colonial Andes was published by Duke University Press in November 2012.
 His articles have appeared in the Hispanic American Historical Review, the Latin American Research Review, the Canadian Historical Review, and the Boston Globe, among others.

 Joel Revill, Assistant Dean of the Faculty and Adjunct Assistant Professor 2012-16, Assistant Dean of the Faculty and Adjunct Assistant Professor, is a student of French Third Republican intellectual life.
 He received his Ph.D. in European history from Duke University and has taught at North Carolina State University, Reed College, and Williams College.
 His work focuses on the confluence of debates over the philosophy of science and the definition of citizenship in the Third Republic.
 His teaching interests run from the enlightenment to the present, and at Brown he teaches on urban culture and intellectual life in fin-de-siècle Paris and Vienna.